apache/hawq/README.md

 # Build HAWQ on Centos 7

-Almost the same as that on macOS, feel free to have a try, referring to [here](https://github.com/oushu-io/knowledgebase/wiki/Build-HAWQ-on-Linux-macOS#build-hawq-on-linuxmacos).
+Almost the same as that on macOS, feel free to have a try.

 # Build HAWQ on Centos 7(6.X) using docker

-Almost the same as that on macOS, feel free to have a try, referring to [here](https://github.com/oushu-io/knowledgebase/wiki/Build-HAWQ-in-Docker-Container#build-hawq-in-docker-container).
+Almost the same as that on macOS, feel free to have a try.

 # Build & Install & Test (Apache HAWQ Version)

 ---------------
 Please see HAWQ wiki page:
 https://cwiki.apache.org/confluence/display/HAWQ/Build+and+Install

-It is also ok to use the environment for building OushuDB, which saves time.

 ```shell
 cd hawq